 The ‘old’ Shopping experience

-These days, the shopping experience in Portsmouth is split into two ‘types’.
+These days, the shopping experience in Plymouth is split into two ‘types’.
 You have the ‘old’ area which still looks like it’s stuck in the 70s and where there are many units that look like they’ve been empty for a long while (even pre-Covid!).
 The ‘usual suspects’ of Poundland, Subway, Primark and TK Maxx will give you sense of the sort of shoppers it attracts.
 And, just when you think you’ve got a measure of the place – and its people – bizarrely, there’s the Rolex shop! 😮

 In some ways, the area looks frozen in time, just as if someone or something stole most of its trade.
 And then you realise who the culprit is…